gggliuye/VIO/docs/Lidar/lidarSLAM.rst

 3. Use the VIO output pose to unwarp the lidar scan.
 And registre the scan by Edge and planar points (LOAM method)
 4. Loop clousre.
     1. Propose candidates by Bag-of-Words.
-    2. PnP(Perspective-n-Point) to obtain relative pose initial estimation.
+    2. PnP(Perspective-n-Point) to obtain relative pose initial estimation (of VIO).
-    3. Use ICP to refine the estimation.
+    3. Use ICP to refine the estimation (of Lidar Odometry).

 In my point of view, this work is a mixture of a tightly coupled VIO (VINS) and a loosely coupled Lidar Visual (VLOAM).
 Can be seen as a update version of V-LOAM.